ibm-cloud-docs/connected-trade-platform/white-paper.md

 ### {{site.data.keyword.cloud_notm}} Pak For Data
 {: #logical-architecture-ibm-cloud-pak-data}

-Its a new kind of data and analytics platform with built-in governance.
+{{site.data.keyword.cloud_notm}} Pak For Data is a new kind of data and analytics platform with built-in governance.
 It simplifies and unifies how clients collect, organize, and analyze data to accelerate the value of data science and AI.
 This hybrid cloud data platform delivers a broad range of core data microservices, with the option to add more from a growing services catalog.
 The platform helps the client experience with greater flexibility, security, control, and the benefits of the cloud without having to move data.

 {{site.data.keyword.cloud_notm}} Pak for Data is a pre-assembled data fabric architecture that can be simply integrated into any enterprise’s existing data estate.